 Approximately 90 miles of the pipeline is located on fee, allotted and tribal lands within the exterior boundaries of the Fort Peck Indian Reservation in Montana.
 Tribal lands are lands owned in trust by the United States for the Fort Peck Tribes and allotted lands are lands owned in trust by the United States for an individual Indian or Indians.
-It is not clear as to Northern Border Pipeline's rights of eminent domain as it pertains to tribal lands.
-There is the right of eminent domain as it pertains to allotted lands.

 In 1980, Northern Border Pipeline entered into a pipeline right-of-way lease with the Fort Peck Tribal Executive Board, for and on behalf of the Assiniboine and Sioux Tribes of the Fort Peck Indian Reservation.
 This pipeline right-of-way lease, which was approved by the Department of the Interior in 1981, granted to Northern Border Pipeline the right and privilege to construct and operate its pipeline on some tribal lands, for a term of 15 years, renewable for an additional 15 year term at the option of Northern Border Pipeline without additional rental.
 Northern Border Pipeline notified the Bureau of Indian Affairs in March 1996 that it was exercising its option to renew the pipeline right-of-way lease for an additional 15 year term.
 Northern Border Pipeline continues to operate on this portion of the pipeline located on tribal lands in accordance with its renewal rights.

 In conjunction with obtaining a pipeline right-of-way lease across tribal lands located within the exterior boundaries of the Fort Peck Indian Reservation, Northern Border Pipeline also obtained a right-of-way across allotted lands located within the reservation boundaries.
 This right-of-way, granted by the Bureau of Indian Affairs on March 25, 1981, for and on behalf of individual Indian owners, expired on March 31, 1996.
-Before the termination date, Northern Border Pipeline undertook efforts to obtain voluntary consents from individual Indian owners for a new right-of-way, and Northern Border Pipeline filed applications with the Bureau of Indian Affairs for new right-of-way grants across those tracts of allotted lands where a sufficient number of consents from the Indian owners had been obtained.
+Before the termination date.
+Northern Border Pipeline undertook efforts to obtain voluntary consents from individual Indian owners for a new right-of-way, and Northern Border Pipeline filed applications with the Bureau of Indian Affairs for new right-of-way grants across those tracts of allotted lands where a sufficient number of consents from the Indian owners had been obtained.
 Also, a condemnation action was filed in Federal Court in the District of Montana concerning those remaining tracts of allotted land for which a majority of consents were not timely received.

-An order was entered on March 18, 1999 condemning permanent easements in Northern Border Pipeline's favor on the tracts in question.
-The court ordered approximately \$22,000 as compensation.
+An order in this proceeding was issued by the Federal Court granting Northern Border Pipeline continued access and possession during the pendency of the condemnation action on the tracts in question.
+A stipulation has been entered into involving all but one tract involved in the condemnation action in which the parties have agreed that the Court may enter an order assessing compensation in the amount established in an agreed upon appraisal.
+The condemnation of the one tract where a stipulation was not reached has been set for trial in order to determine the value of the interest being condemned.
+Amounts ordered by the Court as compensation should be included in Northern Border Pipeline's cost of service.
 To date, the Bureau of Indian Affairs has not issued a formal right-of-way grant for those tracts for which sufficient landowners consents were obtained.
+It is anticipated that the issuance of this grant will take place in conjunction with the resolution of the condemnation action.